demisto/content/Packs/DigitalShadows/Integrations/ReliaQuestGreyMatterDRPEventCollector/README.md

 ## Limitations
 * The Relia Quest product can return rate-limits when doing too many http-requests, increasing the **Maximum number of events per fetch** parameter to high numbers can cause rate-limits.
 The integration knows to recover from those rate-limits automatically in some cases, but not in all of them.
 For more information about rate-limits refer [here](https://portal-digitalshadows.com/learn/searchlight-api/overview/rate-limiting)
-* The maximum **recommended** number of events to fetch per a single fetch is 1000.
-Increasing it can lead to unwanted rate-limits.